Optimal Routing for Delay-Sensitive Traffic in Overlay Networks: Using Two Time-scale based Online Learning Algorithm for solving Link-level control problem -

-Next, we address the issue of obtaining the optimal value of vector of link prices $\lambda^\star$.
-Let us, for the time being, assume that for a given value of link prices $\lambda$, the policy $\pi^\star(\lambda)$ has been obtained.
-This could be achieved, for example, by performing the Q-learning iterations until convergence.
-Since,
+Let us, for the time being, assume that for a given value of link prices $\bm{\lambda}$, the policies $\pi_f^\star(\bm{\lambda}),f=1,2,\ldots,F$ have been obtained.
+This could be achieved, for example, by performing the Q-learning iterations at each source node $s_f$ until convergence.
+Since